LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/LivePerson-Cookies.md

 ### First-party persistent

 Browsing cookies under your website domain will be set by LivePerson as persistent cookies, so that browsing history is available.
-If a visitor chats, the LivePerson chat window will set a persistent first party cookie.
+If a visitor chats, the LivePerson chat window will set a persistent first-party cookie.

 {: .notice}
 Secure cookies with **first-party cookie** solution types are not supported.